RMLatDIBRIS/RMLatDIBRIS.github.io/examples/resource.md

 ---
 layout: default
-title: Resource management
+title: Resource management verification
 show_downloads: false
 ---
-# Resource management
+# Resource management verification

 Incorrect resource management in software systems is a typical source of subtle bugs that are usually hard to detect and locate, especially in concurrent and distributed applications.
+This page contains **RML** specification patterns supporting verification of resource management.

 ## Non-exclusive access to resources